Pigasus (politics): After the 1968 Democratic convention

 Sources vary on the fate of Pigasus.
 There is some speculation that a police officer ate him.

 The Chicago Tribune, on September 30, 1968, said that after Pigasus was taken into custody by Chicago police, they transported him to the Anti-Cruelty Society, along with a sow called "Mrs. Pigasus", and a piglet, all collected after being paraded by the Yippies as part of their demonstrations around the time of the convention.
 The swine were later transferred to a farm in Grayslake, Illinois.

-Five months after the nomination of Pigasus, during the inauguration ceremony of President Nixon, the Yippies held their own "in-HOG-uration" ceremony – for President Pigasus.
+Five months after the nomination of Pigasus, during the inauguration ceremony of President Richard Nixon, the Yippies held their own "in-HOG-uration" ceremony – for President Pigasus.

 Eight years after the Pigasus stunt, the Yippies would nominate another candidate for President: Nobody.